 Some say this road is paved with gold and you hit all the lights green.
 But truth be told, there will be bumps along the way, unforeseen potholes, and seasons you’ll likely find yourself “under construction.”
-As a further word of caution, you may hit the lights green, but that doesn’t mean you won’t get t-boned going through the intersection.
+And a word of caution.
+You will hit some lights green, but that doesn’t mean you won’t get t-boned going through the intersection.

 But it’s also a road to amazing adventures led by the greatest tour guide in history.
 Revealing the mysteries of God where you’ll find treasures far more precious than silver and gold.
 A path to peace in the midst of any storm, and the way to find purpose in life.

 Not everyone who comes to the narrow gate will enter.
 Many will find offense in the message of the cross, refuse to bow their knee, or accept the terms of surrender.
 Others will refuse to accept it’s the only road to eternal life.

 Many are never told to look to the cross.
 Never told they must be born again in order to be adopted into the family of God.
 Never told of the need for repentance and the act of turning from sin.
 Names will appear on church membership rolls with no corresponding record in the Lambs Book of Life.

 In my story, I had time to reverse course, get on the right road, and make my meeting on time.
 But on the day Jesus is talking about, the day we all will stand before Him, changing course will not be an option.

 “That day” is certain.
 It will come when you least expect it, as a thief in the night.
 For some it will be a day of jubilation, for others a day of terror.
 For all, it will be a day on which the road you’ve been traveling will be revealed.